sameera144/LLM-Powered-Career-Guidance-and-Resume-Analyzer/README.md

-# LLM_Powered Career Guidance and Resume Analyzer 🚀
+# LLM-Powered Career Guidance and Resume Analyzer 🚀

 An LLM-powered Career Guidance and Resume Analyzer web application that helps users with resume analysis, career guidance, interview preparation, and skill roadmaps using Llama 3.